 Hold both buttons as the screen turns off, and keep holding them until the screen turns back on and displays the Apple logo.

 - Press and hold down both the Sleep/Wake button and the Home button at the same time.

 - Keep them held down until you see an Apple logo.

-On iPhone through iPhone 5s, and iPhone SE, the power button is located on the top:
+On iPhone SE, and iPhone 5s and previous iPhones, the power button is located on the top:

 Once your iPhone has rebooted, repeat the previous steps and see if battery drain has returned to normal.
 If not, keep reading!

 How to check your iPhone's battery usage

 iOS contains a terrific battery usage — aka battery shaming — utility that lets you know exactly which apps and services are using your battery and how.